Underpriced rent of a dwelling: increase on renewal of lease

 Challenge rent increase at lease renewal

-In case of refusal, the increase proposed by the owner cannot be applied to the renewal of the lease.
+In the event of a refusal, the increase proposed by the landlord cannot be applied to the renewal of the lease.

 Please note

-no response from the tenant shall be deemed to be refused.
-The increase proposed by the owner cannot be applied to the renewal of the lease.
+failure to reply by the tenant shall be deemed refusal.
+The increase proposed by the landlord cannot be applied to the renewal of the lease.

-If the tenant refuses or does not respond no later than 4 months before the end of the lease, the landlord (or tenant) can enter the Departmental Conciliation Commission (DCC) to try to come to an agreement on the amount of rent.
-This procedure is essential in order to be able to refer the matter to the judge if necessary.
+If the tenant refuses or does not respond at the latest 4 months before the end of the lease, the landlord (or tenant) may seize the Departmental Conciliation Committee (CDC) to try to come to an agreement on the amount of rent.
+This is essential in order to be able to refer the matter to the court, if necessary.

 Répondez aux questions successives et les réponses s’afficheront automatiquement